-Coleridge is a British poet, born at Ottery St-Mary, Devon.
+(1772 – 1834) British poet, born at Ottery St-Mary, Devon.
 Educated at Christ’s Hospital and Cambridge, he imbibed revolutionary ideas and left to enlist.
 His plans with Southey to find a communist society in the USA came to nothing, and he returned instead to teaching and journalism in Bristol.

 Marrying Sara Fricker (Southey’s sister in law), he went with her to Nether Stowey, where they made close friends with William and Dorothy Wordsworth.
 From this connection a new poetry emerged, in reaction against neoclassic artificiality.
 Lyrical Ballads (1798) opens with his magical ‘Ancient Mariner’.
 After visiting Germany, he developed an interest in German philosophy.
-In 1800’s he went to Lake District, but his career prospects were blighted by his moral collapse,
+In 1800’s he went to Lake District, but his career prospects were blighted by his moral collapse, partly due to opium.

 He rejected Wordsworth’s Animistic views of nature, and relations between them became strained.
 He began a weekly paper, The Friend, in 1809, and settled in London, writing and lecturing.
 In 1816 he published ‘Christabel’ and the fragment ‘Kubla Khan’, both were written in his earlier period of inspiration.
 His small output of poetry proves his gift, but he is known also for his critical writing, and for theological and politico-sociological works.
 He died in London.

 Coleridge’s most memorable contribution to Lyrical Ballads, and the most substantial product of his direct collaboration with Wordsworth, was ‘The Rime of the Ancient Mariner’.
 The poem was planned jointly, with Wordsworth suggesting some of its significant elements though he contributed next to nothing to its actual composition.

 Despite its metrical and verbal debts to the simplicity of the traditional ballad form, the ‘Ancient Mariner’ is distinctly in Coleridge’s manner.
 The poem takes the form of voyage of discovery, both literally and figuratively, but it is also a psychodrama concerned with the guilt and expiation, the arbitrary murder of an albatross which we are told, appears through the fog “as if it had been a Christian soul”.

 The poem defeats precise definition.
 The Mariner’s experience is tangled and often bewildering; he is not a pilgrim who measures himself by definable spiritual milestones or who encounters and progressively overcomes obstacles; he is, rather, an outcast who witnesses an invisible action which interpenetrates the physical world.

 Despite its framework of Catholic Christian faith an ritual, the mariner appears to discover a series of meanings concerning the interdependency of life, not merely the consequences of breaking taboos.
 His root back to the place from which he started requires suffering, but his pain is explored in the context of benevolence, and the truths he perceives stretch beyond mere religious formulate into an affirmation of universal harmony.